aashaykk/Projects/README.md

 ## 📁 Featured Projects

 ### Weather API
-**Description:** A functional and minimal wearher widget capable of showing the weather over the globe.
+**Description:** A functional and minimal weather widget capable of showing the weather over the globe.
 **Tech Stack:** HTML, CSS, JavaScript

 ---